lokified/SelectaCompose/README.md

 ) {  index, item ->
    // your composable goes here
 }

+// to get states use;
+selectaListState.selectedItems // returns a list of selected items. selectaListState.selectedCount // returns the number of selected items.
 ```

 For `LazyVerticalGrid` use `LazyVerticalGridSelecta` which takes all parameters except `LazyGridState` where you are required to create a `SelectaLazyGridState`.